Chart Color Schemes

 Population

-Population growth drivers in Peakhurst - Lugarno are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Peakhurst - Lugarno are above average based on AreaSearch's ranking of recent, and medium to long-term trends

 Peakhurst-Lugarno's population, as of November 2025, is approximately 21,081.
-This figure represents a growth of 861 people since the 2021 Census, which recorded a population of 20,220.
-The increase is inferred from ABS data showing an estimated resident population of 20,852 in June 2024 and validated new addresses totalling 234 since the Census date.
-This results in a population density ratio of 2,822 persons per square kilometer, placing Peakhurst-Lugarno in the upper quartile relative to other locations assessed by AreaSearch.
-Over the past decade, Peakhurst-Lugarno has shown resilient growth patterns with a compound annual growth rate of 1.1%, outperforming its SA3 area.
-Overseas migration contributed approximately 92.5% of overall population gains during recent periods.
+This figure represents an increase of 861 people since the 2021 Census, which reported a population of 20,220.
+The change is inferred from an estimated resident population of 20,852 in June 2024 and an additional 234 validated new addresses since the Census date.
+This results in a population density ratio of 2,822 persons per square kilometer, placing Peakhurst-Lugarno in the upper quartile relative to national locations assessed by AreaSearch.
+Over the past decade, Peakhurst-Lugarno has shown resilient growth patterns with a compound annual growth rate of 1.1%, outpacing its SA3 area.
+Population growth was primarily driven by overseas migration, contributing approximately 92.5% of overall population gains during recent periods.

-For projections up to 2041, AreaSearch is using ABS/Geoscience Australia data released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on the latest population numbers, Peakhurst-Lugarno is expected to grow by approximately 2,375 persons by 2041, representing a total increase of 10.2% over the 17-year period.
+Based on the latest annual ERP population numbers, Peakhurst-Lugarno is expected to grow by approximately 2,375 persons to 2041, reflecting a total increase of 10.2% over the 17-year period.

 Frequently Asked Questions - Population